aelehner-ASU/SER316_summer23_randomteam/Deliverable1.md

  **What was your main contribution to the Quality Policy documentation?:

     - info

+#### Bereket Amonie -- replace this with your name:
+  **Links to GitHub commits with main code contribution (up to 5 links) - all Sprints:

+    - link1
+    - link2

+   **GitHub links to your Unit Tests (up to 3 links) -- Sprint 2 and 3:

+    - link1
+    - link2

+  **GitHub links to your Code Reviews (up to 3 links) -- Sprint 2 and 3:

+    - link1
+    - link2

+  **How did you contribute to Static Analysis -- Sprint 3:

+    - link1
+    - link2

+ **What was your main contribution to the Quality Policy documentation?:

+    - info

+#### Anna Lehner -- replace this with your name:
+  **Links to GitHub commits with main code contribution (up to 5 links) - all Sprints:

+    - link1
+    - link2

+   **GitHub links to your Unit Tests (up to 3 links) -- Sprint 2 and 3:

+    - link1
+    - link2

+  **GitHub links to your Code Reviews (up to 3 links) -- Sprint 2 and 3:

+    - link1
+    - link2

+  **How did you contribute to Static Analysis -- Sprint 3:

+    - link1
+    - link2

+ **What was your main contribution to the Quality Policy documentation?:

+    - info

+#### Tanya Mercado -- replace this with your name:
+  **Links to GitHub commits with main code contribution (up to 5 links) - all Sprints:

+    - link1
+    - link2

+   **GitHub links to your Unit Tests (up to 3 links) -- Sprint 2 and 3:

+    - link1
+    - link2

+  **GitHub links to your Code Reviews (up to 3 links) -- Sprint 2 and 3:

+    - link1
+    - link2

+  **How did you contribute to Static Analysis -- Sprint 3:

+    - link1
+    - link2

+ **What was your main contribution to the Quality Policy documentation?:

+    - info

 ## 4: Checklist for you to see if you are done
 - [ ] Filled out the complete form from above, all fields are filled and written in full sentences